 Why pull a patient’s credit score?

 The large balances pressure providers to collect more of their revenue from patients, not payers.
-Yet, 81 percent of providers could not collect a $1,000+ bill in 30 days from patients.
-(Provider Healthcare Payments Survey 2018) As providers struggle to collect, credit scores offer insight into whether a patient will pay.
+Yet, 49 percent of providers could not collect a $400+ bill in 30 days from patients (Trends in Healthcare Payments Eleventh Annual Report: 2020).
+As providers struggle to collect, credit scores offer insight into whether a patient will pay.

 What can patient credit scores tell providers?